streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 1. The actions of one user do not affect the widgets of any other user.
 2. A widget function call returns the widget's current value, which is a simple Python type. (e.g. `st.button` returns a boolean value.)
-3. Widgets return default values on first call, before a user interacts with them.
+3. Widgets return their default values on their first call before a user interacts with them.
 4. A widget's identity depends on the arguments passed to the widget function.
 Changing a widget's label, min or max value, default value, placeholder text, help text, or key will cause it to reset.
-5. If you don't call a widget function in a script run, Streamlit will delete the widget's information&mdash;_including key-value pair in Session State_.
+5. If you don't call a widget function in a script run, Streamlit will delete the widget's information&mdash;_including its key-value pair in Session State_.
 If you call the same widget function later, Streamlit treats it as a new widget.

 The last two points (widget identity and widget deletion) are the most relevant when dynamically changing widgets or working with multi-page applications.
 This is covered in detail later in this guide: [Statefulness of widgets](#statefulness-of-widgets) and [Widget life cycle](#widget-life-cycle).